Superb fairywren fact sheet – muruduwin

 People can help protect fairywrens by planting thick shrubs for them to hide in.

+Male superb fairywren perched inside a thick shrub, using the dense leaves as shelter from predators.
 Superb fairywrens prefer thick shrubs or bushes so they can hide from predators.

 How are superb fairywrens important to Aboriginal Peoples?